tompro/redis_ts/README.md

 let _:() = con.ts_create("my_ts", TsOptions::default()).await?;
 ```

- ## Compatibillity note
+## Compatibility note

 Versions >= 0.5 contains a breaking change in the argument list of range queries.
 With some recent additions in the
 Redis time series module the number of arguments for ts_range, ts_revrange, ts_mrange and ts_mrevrange have simply
 grown to long.
 All existing and the new arguments are now replaced by a single `TsRangeQuery` struct for which there
 is also a builder available.